Relive the 90s Fashion Decade With These 85 Iconic Trends

 Wild Pants 90s fashion - 1990s wild pants, nineties wild trousers, 90 fashion decade

-Wild pants were made popular in the 1990s by famous basketball players like Bill Cartwright and hip-hop stars like MC Hammer.
+Wild pants were popular in the 1990s with famous basketball players like Bill Cartwright and hip-hop stars like MC Hammer.

 Nowadays known as sweatpants, Wild Pants were introduced to the 90s fashion scene by rappers like Hammer and Vanilla Ice.